A Final Salute to the Defenders of Freedom

 a) The phrase "veteran of war" requires a showing that the deceased was in service in the US Armed Forces during a war period.
 The phrase "Mexican border service" means active service during the period beginning 1/1/1911 to 4/5/1917, in Mexico, on the borders thereof, or in the waters adjacent thereto.
 The phrase "service after January 31, 1955" relates to veterans with active military, naval, or air service after that date.

-b) The phrase "under conditions other than dishonorable" requires showing of discharge or release from active duty under honorable conditions (Honorable or General) from the indicated period of service in the US Armed Forces or, in absence of such discharge or release from active duty, A determination by Department of Veterans Affairs that discharge or release from active duty, was under conditions other than dishonorable.
+b) The phrase "under conditions other than dishonorable" requires showing of discharge or release from active duty under honorable conditions (Honorable or General) from the indicated period of service in the US Armed Forces or, in the absence of such discharge or release from active duty, A determination by Department of Veterans Affairs that discharge or release from active duty, was under conditions other than dishonorable.

-d) When the deceased was honorably discharged for disability, it may be assumed that the disability was "incurred in line of duty".
+d) When the deceased was honorably discharged for disability, it may be assumed that the disability was "incurred in the line of duty".

-The loss of a family member can be a traumatic time, and the Veterans Administration has taken every step to insure the process of procuring a burial flag can be done rather easily.
+The loss of a family member can be a traumatic time, and the Veterans Administration has taken every step to ensure the process of procuring a burial flag can be done rather easily.
 A completed VA Form 2008 can be taken with a copy of the deceased veteran's discharge papers to most VA regional offices or local post offices, where a burial flag will be immediately issued.
 In the event that you are unable to locate discharge papers, the issuing authority may issue a burial flag without them, provided a "statement is made by a person of established character and reputation that he/she personally knows the deceased" to have qualified under the above criteria.

 Properly Displaying the Burial Flag